tads-working-group/tads3-website/docs/adv3lite/extensions/brightness.md

 (except perhaps for testing or debugging purposes).
-Conversely, it is fine to call accumulatedBrightnessWithin() from your game code, but you should probably refrain from trying to override it, unless you have a compelling reason for doing so and are completely confident that you're not breaking anything.
+Conversely, it is fine to call accumulatedBrightnessWithin() from your game code, but you should probably refrain from trying to override it, unless you have a compelling reason for doing so and are completely confident that you\'re not breaking anything.

 Finally, it should be borne in mind that this is the first version of